-Reducing plastic packaging
+Reducing our plastic packaging

 Where are we now?

-We’re using stand up pouches made right here in the UK.
-They don't need a lot of extra packaging to post.
-They are made with fewer materials than rigid packaging such as jars, tins and tubs, plus the energy used to transport them is lower than for packaging that has been imported from outside the UK.
+We have started to use HDPE plastic stand up pouches that can be recycled at any supermarket carrier bag collection point and they are made right here in the UK.
+They're thin, strong, and lightweight, so therefore they don't need a lot of extra packaging to post.
+They are made with fewer materials than rigid packaging such as jars, tins, and tubs, plus the energy used to transport them is lower than for packaging that has been imported from outside the UK.

 How are we reducing our packaging?

-- We are considering removing the resealable zippers from our pouches, as this is an aspect of the packaging that I don’t think is essential and the majority of people we surveyed were ok with us removing them.
+- We are considering removing the resealable zippers from our pouches, as this is an aspect of the packaging that I don’t think is essential and the majority of people we surveyed were ok with us removing these.

-What about bioplastic?
+What about bioplastics?

-Looking at the bigger picture, if all fossil fuel-derived plastic packaging was replaced with bioplastics right now, a disturbingly large amount of deforestation (and/or destruction of other natural habitats) would have to happen in order to create the vast amount of additional agricultural land needed to support the switch.
+Looking at the bigger picture, if all fossil fuel-derived plastic packaging was replaced with bioplastics right now, a disturbingly large amount of deforestation (and/or destruction of other natural habitats) would have to happen to create the vast amount of additional agricultural land needed to support the switch.

 Plastic vs other traditional packaging materials:

-- The Truth About Bioplastics (Columbia University, December 2018)
+- The Truth About Bioplastics (Columbia University)

 - “Biodegradable” Plastics: A Myth of Marketing?
-(Elsevier B.V., January 2017)
+(Elsevier B.V.)